 What is the Difference Between Long-Term and Short-Term Disability Insurance?

 Short and long-term disability insurance serves specific purposes and has different coverage lengths, which can be incredibly helpful to those who suffer from an injury or illness that keeps them out of work.

 The biggest difference between short-term and long-term disability insurance is the amount of time the individual will receive the benefits if they are unable to work called the “benefit period.”

 As the name indicates, short-term disability insurance is intended to cover the policyholder for a short time following an illness or injury that keeps them out of work.
 While insurance policies vary, short-term disability coverage lasts for a term between 3-6 months, and typically covers a greater percentage of income than its long-term counterpart — sometimes up to 70%.

 Long-term disability insurance is intended to provide benefits for a longer period, which is usually stated in years: 5, 10, 20, or even until retirement age, depending on the plan, and typically covers 40-70% of the individual’s income.

-What Is ERISA?
+What is ERISA?

-ERISA is a federal statute that provides extremely strict deadlines and guidelines for claimants and insurance companies to abide by in the processing of a claim, submission of an appeal and ultimately the determination of eligibility for benefits under a long-term or short-term disability insurance policy.
+ERISA is a federal statute that provides extremely strict deadlines and guidelines for claimants and insurance companies to abide by in the processing of a claim, submission of an appeal, and ultimately the determination of eligibility for benefits under a long-term or short-term disability insurance policy.

 ERISA creates an unequal claims process, placing strict obligations on individuals pursuing benefits that make maneuvering a claim difficult and frustrating for unaware claimants at a time when they should be focusing on their recovery.
 For most, the process is mysterious and often confusing.
 What you do not know and what your insurance carrier will not tell you can be fatal to your claim.